Amber Portwood: ‘Teen Mom’ Star Gets Time With Leah, Fans Criticize Matt Baier

 A photo posted by Amber Leann Portwood (@realamberlportwood1__) on

-“Doing our make-up together..She said she wants to be just like mommy…I swear I love her soo much sending so much love,” Amber Portwood revealed in a tweet, sharing that she loves spending time with her daughter and she loves how they are bonding now that they are finding a balance in how they are spending their time together.
+“Doing our make-up together..She said she wants to be just like mommy…I swear I love her soo much sending so much love,” Amber Portwood revealed in a tweet, sharing that she loves spending time with her daughter.

+She also loves how they are bonding now that they are finding a balance in how they are spending their time together.

 For a long time, Gary wasn’t exactly eager to give Portwood more time with their daughter.
-On Teen Mom OG, he says that he wants to work with Amber to work out something for Leah that works for them both, but Amber has revealed that she never really sees her daughter.
+On Teen Mom OG, he says that he wants to work with Amber to figure out something for Leah that’s good for them both, but Amber has revealed that she never really sees her daughter.
 It sounds like they are finally trying to find a custody agreement that works so Leah can see her mother.
 And based on Amber Portwood’s tweet, it sounds like Leah enjoys hanging out with her mother and playing around with makeup.

 And while Amber Portwood is getting time with her daughter, it sounds like some viewers are still skeptical about Baier.
 While Portwood claims that she loves Matt, some people think that he may be using her for fame, especially since he had pursued two other Teen Mom stars before her.
-In addition, he has scored a book deal since they started dating and rumor has it that he’s starting a band to possibly find even more fame.
+In addition, he has scored a book deal since they started dating, and rumor has it that he’s starting a band to possibly find even more fame.

 “Hopefully she finds a real man.
 Unlike Matt.
 And I know him.
 From Winthrop Mass.
 You are better than this.
 Trust me,” one person wrote to Amber Portwood, warning her about Matt, adding when one person asked him about Matt, “There’s too much to mention.
 Just notice he has no friends from his home town.
 We know him.
 She doesn’t.”